hobbit19/liteIM/README.md

 Lite.IM is a full-featured, conversational cryptocurrency wallet built for use with SMS and instant messaging apps.
 Users can signup and create their wallet, send and receive cryptocurrency, and check their balance and transaction history, all with a simple set of commands.

-Currently, Lite.IM supports Telegram, Facebook Messenger, as well as SMS messaging for U.S. phone numbers, with additional app and country support coming soon.
-Cryptocurrencies currently supported are LTC, ETH, and ZTX.
+Currently, Lite.IM supports Telegram, Facebook Messenger, as well as SMS messaging for U.S. and Canadian phone numbers, with additional app and country support coming soon.
+Cryptocurrencies currently supported are BTC, LTC, ETH, and ZTX.

 Lite.IM is a project from the [Zulu Republic](https://www.zulurepublic.io/) team.